Using group work to assess learning

 Diverse groups need longer to become effective so creating fewer groups and setting tasks for a longer duration can support student achievement.
 In a diverse cohort it is essential that criteria for a ‘good performance’ address the relative importance of English language competence.
 In general, the impact of English on a student’s ability to contribute is overestimated, although students with low English competence are likely to struggle with all aspects of group work, especially in the early months, for this reason longer tasks are to be preferred.

 It is good practice to distinguish co-operation and collaboration from collusion and plagiarism and make these distinctions clear to all students.
-(Click here for further guidance on plagiarism.)
+(Click here for further guidance on academic integrity.)

 Student and staff experience

 Well designed and managed group assessment can promote:

 - student ownership in assessment, which can lead to greater student investment, motivation, responsibility and autonomy.
 This is further supported by elements of peer and self-assessment elements which is often integral to assessed group work.